Demon Copperhead: Plot

 June sponsors a grief stricken Demon to stay at a rehab center in Knoxville.
 Here, Demon resumes drawing and decides to make a graphic novel about the history of the Appalachian people.
 Maggot has gone to juvenile prison for supplying Hammer with drugs the night he died, and Tommy has moved to Pennsylvania to marry a girlfriend he met online.
 Demon stays in touch with Angus, now at college in Nashville, and develops feelings for her.

-After three and a half years, Annie tries to visit him to discuss an upcoming book deal.
+Years pass and Annie contacts Demon about publishing his book.
 Demon knows that she is expecting a baby and drives to Lee County to meet her instead.
 After seeing that Lewis has taken Annie to the hospital to give birth, Demon visits Betsy, Dick and June.
-During a retirement party for Coach, Demon fears the traumatic memories that returning to Lee County would resurface, but remains after the party to meet Coach and Angus.
-Angus is preparing to sell Coach's old house, and Angus and Demon understand their feelings for each other.
-Together, they drive to the ocean.
+Skipping a retirement party for Coach, Demon fears the traumatic memories that returning to Lee County would surface.
+He asks Betsy about Angus’ love life, knowing she shares things with Betsy she doesn’t with him.
+Coyly, the old woman tells him to ask her himself, saying she only has one man in mind.

+Visiting Angus the next day, who is preparing to sell Coach's old house, Demon begins to understand they have always had feelings for each other.
+The book ends with Angus and Demon driving toward the ocean together, his hand tenderly touching the back of her neck.